Cytosine2020/shanghaitech-network-logger/README.md

 ## Enable Service

 Use the following commands to enable ShanghaiTech Network Logger.
-Replace the example with your configured file name.
+Replace the example with your configuration file name.

 ```sh
 sudo systemctl enable network-logger@example